QuantEcon/lecture-python-intro/lectures/cagan_ree.md

 ```
 ## Sequel

-This lecture  {doc}`fiscal theory of the price level with adaptive expectations <cagan_adaptive>` describes an "adaptive expectations" version of Cagan's model.
+This lecture  {doc}`monetarist theory of the price level with adaptive expectations <cagan_adaptive>` describes an "adaptive expectations" version of Cagan's model.

 The dynamics become more complicated and so does the algebra.